tbs-trappy/source_one/README.md

 # source_one
-Open Source FPV Drone Racing Frame project initiated by Team BlackSheep
+Open Source FPV Drone Frame project initiated by Team BlackSheep

 # About SOURCE ONE
 ## The idea